Loving Strangers in the City

 The glimpse just caught of the eyes and expressions—glints of love!

-Gaze, loving and thirsting eyes, in the house or street or public assembly!
+Gaze, loving and thirsting eyes, in the house or street or public assembly,

-Well-form’d, beautiful-faced, looking you straight in the eye.
+Looking you straight in the eye!

 For me lips that have smiled, eyes that have shed tears,